 To see the available actions and command line options, run:

 $ puppet help node_vmware USAGE: puppet node_vmware <action> This subcommand provides a command line interface to work with VMware vSphere Virtual Machine instances.
 The goal of these actions is to easily create new virtual machines, install Puppet onto them, and clean up when they're no longer required.
-OPTIONS: --render-as FORMAT - The rendering format to use. --verbose - Whether to log verbosely. --debug - Whether to log debug information.
+OPTIONS: --mode MODE - The run mode to use (user, agent, or master). --render-as FORMAT - The rendering format to use. --verbose - Whether to log verbosely. --debug - Whether to log debug information.
 ACTIONS: create Create a new VM from a template find Find a VMware Virtual Machine list List VMware Virtual Machines start Start a Virtual Machine stop Stop a running Virtual Machine terminate Terminate (destroy) a VM See 'puppet man node_vmware' or 'man puppet-node_vmware' for full help.

 You can get help on individual actions by running: